How does Facebook make money? Analyzing Facebook's revenue in 2026

 How Facebook Makes Money From WhatsApp

-Since Whatsapp was acquired by Facebook, revenue data has not been shared with the public which leads us to several conclusions: either the app is generating more costs than profit, or the revenue is in an outstanding situation.
-But, we can assume and estimate how the app is financially doing by analyzing the number of users, active users, and breakdown on competitors.
+Since WhatsApp was acquired by Facebook, revenue data has not been shared with the public, which leads us to several conclusions: either the app is generating more costs than profit, or the revenue is in an outstanding situation.
+But, we can assume and estimate how the app is financially doing by analyzing the number of users, active users, and the breakdown of competitors.

-When it comes to competitors, WhatsApp has reached Youtube in 2020 with 2 billion users registered.
-It surpasses WeChat, Instagram, or Twitter which means is moving in the right direction.
+When it comes to competitors, WhatsApp reached YouTube in 2026 with 2.7 billion users registered.
+It surpasses WeChat, Instagram, or Twitter, which means it is moving in the right direction.

 whatsapp-estimated-revenue

-Based on these facts, the revenue estimation of WhatsApp is as in the table above.
-From $1billion in 2014 when it was initially acquired by Facebook, up to $5.5billion in 2020.
-But compared to general Facebook social network revenue, this may be only 7%.
-So the conclusion is that Facebook makes from Whatsapp 7% of its entire revenue.
+Based on these facts, the revenue estimation of WhatsApp is as shown in the table above.
+From $1billion in 2014, when it was initially acquired by Facebook, up to $5.5billion in 2020.
+But compared to the general Facebook social network revenue, this may be only 7%.
+So the conclusion is that Facebook makes 7% of its entire revenue from WhatsApp.

-However, in 2021 the number of users reached 1billion users which makes a 4x times growth from launch.
+However, in 2026, the number of users excelled 1billion users, which makes a 4x growth from launch.

-There is no current data on how much money Facebook makes from the Facebook marketplace since the prototype is too fresh to draw lines, but nonetheless the numbers were camouflaged into Facebook annual report 2021.
+There is no current data on how much money Facebook makes from the Facebook marketplace since the prototype is too fresh to draw lines, but the numbers were camouflaged in Facebook's annual report for 2026.

-One of the main benefits sellers have by using Facebook Marketplace is that their products can gather tons of users within minutes, and thus increase their chances of selling goods and services within minutes, and in case within days.
-Launching the marketplace Facebook entered in direct competition with Shopify which generally works by the same rules.
-However, Shopify is old and specialized in hosting shops, while Facebook is still young in the industry.
+One of the main benefits sellers have by using Facebook Marketplace is that their products can gather tons of users within minutes, and thus increase their chances of selling goods and services within minutes, and in some cases within days.
+Launching the marketplace, Facebook entered direct competition with Shopify, which generally works by the same rules.
+However, Shopify is old and specializes in hosting shops, while Facebook is still young in the industry.
 But with the new technologies, no one ever knows who will win the market, as innovation beats experience in the 21st century.

 Facebook Gaming As A Business Model

 Facebook doesn’t initially make money from its Gaming feature - one of the newest entries in the social network system.
-Since it wants to become a competitive platform in this industry and enters a field lead by Youtube, Twitch, and Mixer, Facebook has to give streamers and gamers a chance to make more and easier money than they would do on other platforms.
-This means at least to provide an audience from where the streamers would start their journey, to add monetization and to make it as user-friendly as possible.
+Since it wants to become a competitive platform in this industry and enter a field led by YouTube, Twitch, and Mixer, Facebook has to give streamers and gamers a chance to make more and easier money than they would on other platforms.
+This means at least to provide an audience from where the streamers would start their journey, to add monetization, and to make it as user-friendly as possible.
 And it did.

 • Stars (Twitch Bits or so)